Dr. Mark D. Gibson C.Sci C.Chem P.Chem P.Eng

 Halifax, Nova Scotia, B3J 2X4, Canada

-July 1, 2016 - Associate Professor (Full-Tenure) in Environmental Health Science, Department of Civil and Resource Engineering, Dalhousie
+July 1 2016 - Associate Professor (Full-Tenure) in Environmental Engineering and Environmental Health, Department of Civil and Resource Engineering, Dalhousie

-2015 - 2016 Associate Professor (Tenure-Track) in Environmental Health Science, Department of Process Engineering and Applied Science, Dalhousie
+July 1 2015 - June 30 2016 Associate Professor (Tenure-Track) in Environmental Health, Department of Process Engineering and Applied Science, Dalhousie

-2011 - 2015 Assistant Professor (Term) in Environmental Health Science, Department of Process Engineering and Applied Science, Dalhousie
+July 1 2011 - June 30 2015 Assistant Professor (Term) in Environmental Health, Department of Process Engineering and Applied Science, Dalhousie

-2010 - 2011 Assistant Professor (Term) in Environmental Health Chemistry, Department of Community Health & Epidemiology, Dalhousie
+2010 - 2011 Assistant Professor (Term) in Environmental Health, Department of Community Health & Epidemiology, Dalhousie

-2006 - 2010 Senior Research Scientist, Department of Community Health & Epidemiology, Dalhousie
+2006 - 2010 Senior Research Scientist in Environmental Health, Department of Community Health & Epidemiology, Dalhousie

 2006 - 2011 Adjunct Professor, Department of Civil and Resource Engineering, Dalhousie

-2003 - 2006 Assistant Professor (Full-Tenure) in Public Health Engineering, Department of Civil and Environmental Engineering, University of Strathclyde
+2003 - 2006 Assistant Professor (Full-Tenure) in Public Health Engineering, Department of Civil and Environmental Engineering, Division of Environmental Health, University of Strathclyde

-1997 - 2003 Public Health Engineering Laboratory Manager and Instructor, Department of Civil and Environmental Engineering, University of Strathclyde
+1996 - 2003 PhD student, Public Health Engineering Laboratory Manager and Instructor Department of Civil and Environmental Engineering, Division of Environmental Health, University of Strathclyde

-1990 - 1995 Technician/ Instructor and MSc/PhD student, Department of Civil and Environmental Engineering, University of Strathclyde
+1990 - 1995 MSc student, Technician and Instructor Department of Civil and Environmental Engineering, Division of Environmental Health, University of Strathclyde

 2003 PhD Thesis: Source apportionment of PM10 in Glasgow, Scotland.
-University of Strathclyde, Department of Civil and Envrionmental Engineering.
+University of Strathclyde, Department of Civil and Envrionmental Engineerin, Division of Environmental Health

 1995 MSc Instrumental Process Analytical Chemistry.
 Thesis: Solid phase extraction of polynuclear aromatic hydrocarbons in waste water.
 University of Strathclyde, Department of Pure and Applied Chemistry.